Eliezer Ben-Yehuda: Revival of the Hebrew language

-To accomplish the task, Ben-Yehuda insisted with the Committee of the Hebrew Language that, to quote the Committee records, "In order to supplement the deficiencies of the Hebrew language, the Committee coins words according to the rules of grammar and linguistic analogy from Semitic roots: Aramaic and especially from Arabic roots."
+Before its modern spoken revival, Hebrew had remained in continuous use in Jewish liturgy, study, and writing, and Jewish travellers and merchants also used it in receipts, loan documents, and communication with far-away communities.
+For terms lacking in earlier Hebrew, Ben-Yehuda insisted with the Committee of the Hebrew Language that, to quote the Committee records, "In order to supplement the deficiencies of the Hebrew language, the Committee coins words according to the rules of grammar and linguistic analogy from Semitic roots: Aramaic and especially from Arabic roots."

-In 1903 Ben-Yehuda, along with many members of the Second Aliyah, supported Theodor Herzl's Uganda Scheme proposal.
+Ben-Yehuda had argued for the settlement of the Land of Israel since his 1879 essay "A Burning Question", although in 1903 he, along with many members of the Second Aliyah, supported Theodor Herzl's Uganda Scheme proposal as a temporary refuge.

 Ben‑Yehuda raised his son, Ben-Zion (meaning "son of Zion"), entirely in Hebrew.
 He did not allow his son to be exposed to other languages during childhood, and even berated his wife for singing a Russian lullaby.
 His son thus became the first native speaker of Hebrew in modern times.
 Ben‑Yehuda later raised his daughter, Dola, entirely in Hebrew as well.

 Lexicography

 Ben-Yehuda was a major figure in the establishment of the Committee of the Hebrew Language (Va'ad HaLashon), later the Academy of the Hebrew Language, an organization that still exists today.
 He was the initiator of the first modern Hebrew dictionary known as the Ben-Yehuda Dictionary and he became known as the "reviver" (המחיה) of the Hebrew language, despite opposition to some of the words he coined.
 Many of these words have become part of the language but others never caught on.

-Ancient languages and modern Standard Arabic were major sources for Ben-Yehuda and the Committee.
-According to Joshua Blau, quoting the criteria insisted on by Ben-Yehuda: "In order to supplement the deficiencies of the Hebrew language, the Committee coins words according to the rules of grammar and linguistic analogy from Semitic roots: Aramaic, Canaanite, Egyptian [sic] ones and especially from Arabic roots."
-Concerning Arabic, Ben-Yehuda maintained, inaccurately according to Blau, that Arabic roots are "ours": "the roots of Arabic were once a part of the Hebrew language ... lost, and now we have found them again!"